French Way from Roncesvalles to Logroño

 Where to sleep and eat on the Camino de Santiago from Roncesvalles

 With Good Way Santiago, your accommodation will be guaranteed in the best places, such as rural houses and quality hotels.
-Also, you can enjoy the excellent Navarra and Rioja cuisine in restaurants such as:
+Also, you can enjoy the excellent Navarre and Rioja cuisine in restaurants such as:

 A typical northern restaurant, perfect to start the Way with a good meal.